 Research, Development, and Demonstration

-DOE, through the SunShot Systems Integration activities, focuses on research, development, and demonstration to achieve the SunShot goals through reducing the cost of power electronics and balance of system components, reducing project risks and increasing project bankability, and developing technologies and strategies that enable high penetrations of solar electricity on the national power grid.
+SunShot's systems integration work focuses on research, development, and demonstration to achieve the SunShot goals through reducing the cost of power electronics and balance of system components, reducing project risks and increasing project bankability, and developing technologies and strategies that enable high penetrations of solar electricity on the national power grid.